LuisKeys/novation_nocturn_lib/README.md

-# Novation nocturn Python library
+## Novation nocturn Python library

 Working version of a library to manage this great device and use it in any midi or non midi project.

-This library was developed for Linux.
+This library was developed for *Linux*.

-This code is based on the sgreat work from Felicia (<https://github.com/Drachenkaetzchen/nocturn-game>)
+This code is based on the great work from *Felicia* (<https://github.com/Drachenkaetzchen/nocturn-game>)

 It requires pyusb library that can be installed as follows: